Sreya-Mandalika/chop-n-shop-frontend/README.md

-# Chop N' Shop Week 9: Full Stack
+# Welcome to the Chop N' Shop Frontend!
 This is prototype fullstack application for Chop N' Shop, our grocery shopping assistant.
 We integrated several of our **FastAPI** endpoints with our **MongoDB** database and Frontend components.
 This prototype will allow you to register a new user, authenticate an existing user, and retrieve a recipe.

 This project communicates with a FastAPI API for its backend, and the relevant routes it accesses are documented in the README- https://github.com/dimash-web/chop-n-shop-database/blob/main/README.md of our backend repository.